VRConservation/neca_jpa/jpa.md

 license: CC-BY-4.0
 keywords: biomass, finance, feedstock, forest health, funding, joint powers authority
 abstract: |
   This review analyzes funding strategies to secure sustainable funding for Joint Powers Authorities (JPAs).
 The California Governor's Office for Land Use and Climate Innovation provided funding to develop multiple feedstock supply aggregation pilots throughout California.
 CLERE Inc. proposed JPA entities as brokers to long-term woody feedstock supply agreements.
 Sustainable funding for each JPA will be challenging, especially in rural areas without the tax base to support sales tax increases or similar local bond measures.
 Starting with traditional funding sources and complementing them with new funding strategies or dependable income sources will provide a more secure approach to long-term organizational stability.
-Other recommendations include piloting new approaches, such as conservation finance, leveraging public funding with private, and using the right revenue source for the location and entity being developed.
+Other recommendations include piloting new approaches, such as conservation finance, leveraging public funding with private, and using the right revenue source for the location and the entity developed.
 kernelspec:
   name: python3
   display_name: Python 3